RasulIslyamgali/hh_bypass_recaptcha/README.md

 Filled in the code for those who might be interested in recaptcha bypass.

 A lot of extra code is possible (comments).
 Feel free to delete them.

+By the way, don't be surprised at the selenium syntax.
+I used a library that was written specifically to speed up the development process with selenium.